Chicago '68

 The Great Chicago Conspiracy Circus (also known as Chicago ’70: The Conspiracy Circus) (1971) is a filmed version of Chicago 70, a play developed by George Luscombe’s Tornoto Workshop Productions as the trial was in progress and primarily based on the trial transcripts.
 Chicago 70 was produced off-Broadway in 1970 and the film version was first screened at the 1971 Cannes Film Festival.
 In the film, the Chicago trial is infused with the trial of Alice from Lewis Carroll’s Alice In Wonderland, playing the conspiracy trial mostly as cartoonish farce.
 View the trailer.

 Conspiracy: The Trial of the Chicago 8 (1987) Directed by Jeremy Kagan; originally aired on HBO in 1987.
-Combines dramatization of the conspiracy trial with footage from Convention Week and new interviews of the defendants.
+Combines dramatization of the conspiracy trial with footage from Convention Week and new interviews with the defendants.
+Of all the films about the conspiracy trial, this one sticks closest to the words and chronology of what happened in the courtroom.
 The film is viewable on Vimeo.

 Chicago 10 (2007) Directed by Brett Morgen.
 Premiered at the 2007 Sundance Film Festival and released in theaters in February 2008.
 Uses archival footage and motion-capture animation to look at the Conspiracy Trial and the events of Chicago ’68.
 (8 defendants + 2 lawyers = 10.)
 Not a documentary in the usual sense, this film works on an emotional level more than an intellectual one.
 The film dialogue stays close to the trial transcript and the historic record, but Morgen modifies the sequence of events.
 Don’t think of it as history but as a visual and aural tribute to the Yippies and especially Abbie Hoffman, whose brilliant rhetoric is the heart of the film.
 The implicit argument of the film is that the primary issue in 1968 and at the trial was about the free expression of unpopular opinion.
 View the trailer.